viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 Next, enable the ability to query your synced data.
 When you sync captured data to Viam, that data is stored in the Viam organization’s [MongoDB Atlas Data Federation](https://www.mongodb.com/docs/atlas/data-federation/overview/) instance.
-Configuring data query allows you to directly [query that data using the Viam app](/data/query/#query-tabular-data-in-the-viam-app) or a [using a compatible client](/data/query/#query), but also allows Grafana to access that data and visualize it.
+Configuring data query allows you to directly [query your data using the Viam app](/data/query/#query-tabular-data-in-the-viam-app) or [query your data from a compatible client](/data/query/#query) (such as `mongosh`), but also allows Grafana to access that data and visualize it.

 To enable data query: